-For example, since cash appears on the all balance sheets, a separate record is kept of the increases and decreases in cash.
+For example, since cash appears on the balance sheets, a separate record is kept of the increases and decreases in cash.

 Likewise, a separate record is kept of the increases and decreases for supplies, equipment, notes payable, and other balance sheet items.

 Similar records would be kept for income statement items, such as revenue, wage expenses or employee salaries, cost of goods cogs such as labor, rent expenses, etc., that will result in the net income or total earnings of a company.

-A group of accounts which contains all of the balance sheet and income statement accounts is called a general accounting ledger.
+A group of accounts that contains all of the balance sheet and income statement or profit & loss statement accounts is called a general accounting ledger.
 An entry in the ledger is known as a journal entry.
-A list of the accounts in the ledger is called a chart of accounts.
+A list of the accounts in the general ledger is called a chart of accounts.

 The accounts are usually listed in the order in which they appear in the financial statements.
 The balance sheet accounts are usually listed first, in the order of assets, liabilities, and owner’s equity.
 The income statement accounts are then listed in the order of revenues and expenses.

 Each of these major classifications is briefly described below:

 Assets are resources you own and add value to your business.
-Examples of assets include cash, account receivables (money owed by customers (individuals or corporations) to another entity in exchange for goods or services that have been delivered or used, but not yet paid for), supplies, prepaid expenses (such as prepaid rent or insurance) buildings, equipment, and land.
+Examples of a company’s assets include cash, accounts receivable (money owed by customers (individuals or corporations) to another entity in exchange for goods or services that have been delivered or used but not yet paid for), supplies, inventory, prepaid expenses (such as prepaid rent or insurance) buildings, equipment, and land.
 There are even assets that do not exist in a physical sense or are intangible items such as trademarks, copyrights, and patents.
 Depreciation or deductions is the loss of value over a certain period of time.